chrisgrieser/shimmering-obsidian/documentation/Breaking Changes.md

 	- [List of all other Breaking Changes](#list-of-all-other-breaking-changes)

 <!-- /MarkdownTOC -->

+## Version 2.10
+Hotkey Helper isn't a requirement for the Plugin search anymore, but you need to upgrade to Obsidian 0.13.14+ for the Plugin Search now.

 ## Version 2.9
 After updating to version 2.9+, you need to re-run `osetup` once.